sahaswap/dummy/README.md

 Private Const CAPTCHA_BACKOFF_BASE_SEC As Single = 5    ' first retry waits ~5s
 Private Const CAPTCHA_BACKOFF_MAX_SEC As Single = 45    ' backoff never grows past this
 Private Const CAPTCHA_FLAG_SUFFIX As String = "_CAPTCHA_UNRESOLVED"

+' Cookie warm-up: before the real headless batch, briefly open each ' worker's Edge profile VISIBLY against a plain google.com homepage ' (not a search) so it picks up real session cookies (NID, consent, ' etc.) from a genuine browser context instead of showing up to the ' headless requests with a bare, cookie-less profile.
+This is a ' mitigation, not a guarantee - it stacks with the CAPTCHA backoff ' logic above, it doesn't replace it.
+Flip to False to disable ' without touching the rest of the code.
+Private Const WARM_PROFILE_COOKIES_ENABLED As Boolean = True Private Const WARM_COOKIE_SECONDS As Long = 8

+' Random inter-launch delay: after a worker finishes one search, it ' waits a random few seconds before grabbing its next one instead of ' firing back-to-back the instant a task completes.
+This staggers ' each worker's OWN request cadence over time - it does NOT delay ' the two workers' initial simultaneous start against each other, ' so parallelism is unaffected.
+Additive to, not a replacement for, ' the CAPTCHA backoff and cookie warm-up above.
+Costs roughly ' (MAX_PARALLEL_launches_per_worker - 1) * ~6.5s average of extra ' wall-clock time per run - real time you're trading for a less ' bursty request pattern.
+Private Const RANDOM_LAUNCH_DELAY_ENABLED As Boolean = True Private Const RANDOM_LAUNCH_DELAY_MIN_SEC As Single = 3
+Private Const RANDOM_LAUNCH_DELAY_MAX_SEC As Single = 10

 ' Leave the drive alone if it is running out of space.
 Private Const DISK_ABORT_GB As Double = 2